 Tiny Houses have become a topic of debate in the UK, where national space standards have generally made tiny houses difficult as a solution to the housing crisis, and this isn’t helped by the exploitation of permissive development rights to create incredibly cramped, unhealthy housing by unscrupulous developers.

 However, the Tiny Houses Movement is about far more than just living in a small space (typically a ‘tiny home’ is defined as under 500 square feet or 46 m2).
 Tiny House living is about living an environmentally conscious lifestyle, shared community experiences, affordable and financially prudent living, and a shift away from consumerism-driven mindsets.
-Tiny House Community Norfolk share the intrinsic values of the international Tiny House movement, and are seeking to create a community that meets these values and desires rather than rigidly stick to a particular floor area that might undermine support for their scheme at planning.
+Sustainable Housing Community Norfolk share the intrinsic values of the international Tiny House movement, and are seeking to create a community that meets these values and desires rather than rigidly stick to a particular floor area that might undermine support for their scheme at planning.